A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: Related Works

 \section{Related Works}

 While many ad hoc methods have been proposed for specific applications of CERM, we focus on reviewing studies that examine the design and analysis of optimization algorithms.

 {\bf Mini-batch Approximation.} The idea of this approach is to simply approximate the Log-E-Exp function by using a mini-batch of samples to approximate the inner expectation.
-Since this approach yields a gradient estimator that is biased, we refer to it as {\bf biased SGD (BSGD)} following \citet{hu2024biasedstochasticfirstordermethods}.
+Since this approach yields a gradient estimator that is biased, we refer to it as {\bf biased SGD (BSGD)} following \cite{hu2024biasedstochasticfirstordermethods}.
 This approach has been widely used for optimizing contrastive losses~\cite{chen2020simple, radford2021learning}. \citet{yuan2022provable} analyzed the convergence of this approach for optimizing a contrastive loss and showed that it has a large optimization error when the batch size is small. \citet{levy2020large} applied this idea to DRO problems.
 Their result also indicates that the large mini-batch approach for finding an $\epsilon$-optimal solution to the Log-E-Exp function requires a sample complexity of $O(1/\epsilon^3)$ with a large batch size of $O(1/\epsilon)$ for convex problems.
 We will show that BSGD can be recovered from our algorithmic framework by using a step size of infinity for the dual variable, which explains its limitation from another perspective.

 {\bf Solving the min-min formulation.} The equivalent minimization formulation of Log-E-Exp function in~(\ref{eqn:cerm_mm}) has been known for decades, dating back to the 1980s, where it was introduced as a special case of the optimized certainty equivalent in mathematical economics~\cite{ben-tal1986expected}.
-A straightforward approach is to apply SGD to the min-min problem~(\ref{eqn:cerm_mm}), e.g., updating $\bnu$ first by a stochastic coordinate descent step and then updating $\w$ by a SGD step.
-We refer to this method as {\bf alternating SGD (ASGD)} in this paper. \citet{fagan2018unbiased} have noted numerical instability issues when applying the naive SGD to the min--min formulation.
-To address these issues, they proposed an implicit SGD method for XC that employs a joint proximal mapping of a stochastic estimator of the min-min objective to update both $\w$ and $\bnu$.
+A straightforward approach is to apply SGD to the min-min problem~(\ref{eqn:cerm_mm}), e.g., updating $\bnu$ first by a stochastic coordinate descent step and then updating $\w$ by a SGD step, which is referred to as {\bf alternating SGD (ASGD)}.